Leverage opportunities in tech to survive pandemic, expert urges youths - Businessday NG

 She added that as the organisation cultivates these affiliate partnerships to create thousands of jobs amidst an unemployment crisis.

-Oghoetuoma notes that the orgainsation also provides the marketing, sales, and support services for the products the youths joining its network will sell.
+Oghoetuoma noted that the organisation also provides the marketing, sales, and support services for the products that the youths joining its network will sell.

 “There’s no joining fee, and as long as you have a bank account and a referee, you’re good to go.
 Come and join the CICOD community,” she advised.